zodackwand/IFP_Tournament_Data_Analysis/README.md

 Read the dataset.

+Do some data inspection: info, head, tail, shape, columns, dtype.

 Perform some data cleaning: remove missing values if existent.

 Create one new column with the overall of all challenges per student.